UMake continues to spread their gentle and easy-listening music with the sweet single “Darling!“.

 Among the new songs, “Hanabi” stands out as the best track.
 I love the soft take on citypop in this song and how funky and groovy it is.
 The song is enjoyable to listen to and the vocals only make you replay the song time and time again.

-The title track, “Darling!” is a sweet song really on brand with what UMake have used us to.
+The title track, “Darling!” is a sweet song really on brand with what UMake has used us to.
 However, I was expecting something a bit more complex, at least on the vocal end, from the duo.
 Instead, the song is straightforward and simple on all ends.
 Enjoyable to listen to but it lacks a bit of flair to it.

 This time around, fans get to listen to reworked versions of “Rokugatsu no Yakusoku” and “Ashita ni ashiri deshita kimi e”, songs featured on the duo’s first full-length album “Make up a Dream”.